Life Insurance Riders

 When the premium is refunded, it will be as if you had life insurance coverage for 20 years, but at no cost.

-Final Thoughts on Life Insurance Riders
+Other Life Insurance Riders

 Some of these riders are admittedly complicated.
 But, that’s why we’re here to help.
+As your agent, we may also be aware of other riders that provide additional benefits.

 At Huntley Wealth, we’re an independent insurance agency working with many different insurance companies.
 We know the specific nuances and costs of each of these riders with the different companies.